codepath/android_guides/Extended-ActionBar-Guide.md

 ### Custom ActionBar Styles

-In addition, to the ability to change the ActionBar layout, we can also tweak the ActionBar styles and properties by customizing our own theme.
+In addition, to the ability to change the ActionBar layout, we can also tweak the ActionBar styles and properties by customizing our own ActionBar theme.
 For example, we could add the following to `res/values/styles.xml`:

 ```xml
 <resources>